npo-poms/opensearch/README.md

 # VPRO-elasticsearch

-Elasticsearch with plugins pre-installed, such as `analysis-icu`.
+Elasticsearch with plugins pre-installed, such as `analysis-icu`..